Amenra

-Amenra is a Belgian band from Kortrijk.
-It was formed in 1999 by vocalist Colin H. van Eeckhout and guitarist Mathieu Vandekerckhove, who now perform alongside drummer Bjorn Lebon, guitarist Lennart Bossu and bassist Tim De Gieter.
+Amenra is a Belgian post-metal band from Kortrijk.
+It was formed in 1999 by vocalist Colin H. van Eeckhout and guitarist Mathieu Vandekerckhove, who now perform alongside drummer Bjorn Lebon, guitarist Lennart Bossu and bassist Amy Tung Barrysmith.
 Among a number of other works, they have released six studio albums in the Mass series, the latest of them through Neurot Recordings.
+The band's sixth album De Doorn debuted at No. 3 in Belgium.

 The band's unique musical style, characterised by brooding atmospheres and spiritual intensity, is rooted in doom metal, hardcore punk and post-rock.
 Their live performances, accompanied by visual art, have been described as "entrancing communions".
 In 2005, Amenra formed Church of Ra, a collective of collaborating artists which now includes Oathbreaker and the Black Heart Rebellion.

 History

 Amenra was formed in 1999 in the West Flanders city of Kortrijk.
-The band was founded by vocalist Colin H. van Eeckhout, lead guitarist Mathieu Vandekerckhove and bassist Kristof Mondy.
-The three had been in the hardcore punk band Spineless that split up in 1999 and wanted to create music with more "heart and soul".

-The group released their debut studio album Mass I in 2003.
+It was founded by vocalist Colin H. van Eeckhout, lead guitarist Mathieu Vandekerckhove and bassist Kristof Mondy.
+The three had been in the hardcore punk band Spineless that split up in 1999 and wanted to create music with more "heart and soul".The group released their debut studio album Mass I in 2003.
 Van Eeckhout suggested in 2017 that each Mass is created out of necessity to reflect on a certain experience or phase in the band members' lives and thus they never know which album will be their last.
 He also described 2005's Mass III as a "keystone moment of [Amenra's] existence" at which they "found direction".
 The band's next "turning point" came when they joined Neurot Records to release Mass V. The label was founded by Neurosis; a band that has been influential in Amenra's style and career.
 Produced by Billy Anderson, Mass V has received moderately positive reviews from critics.

+Amenra's fourth album Mass VI was released in 2017 and became the band's first to enter the Belgian Album Chart, at No. 19.

+For the band's fifth album De Doorn, released in 2021, Oathbreaker lead singer Caro Tanghe contributed as an additional vocalist.
+De Doorn entered the Belgian Album Chart at number three, behind only Camille Dhont and Olivia Rodrigo.
+It also charted at No. 68 in Germany.
+It was the band's first album on the American label Relapse Records.
+It was also the band's first album to feature lyrics sung entirely in Dutch, specifically the Flemish dialect.

-In August 2021, professional wrestler Malakai Black began using Amenra's song Ogentroost as his entrance theme in All Elite Wrestling.
+In August 2021, professional wrestler Malakai Black began using Amenra's song "Ogentroost" as his entrance theme in All Elite Wrestling.

+On 28 March 2025, Amenra released two EPs, De Toorn and Of Fang and Claw, on Relapse Records.
+From 26 to 30 March 2025, Amenra played five consecutive sold-out shows at the 2,000-capacity Ancienne Belgique in Brussels.

 Style

-Sound

-Amenra's musical style has been described as post-metal, sludge, post-hardcore, doom and ethereal hardcore.
-It has also been noted to bear a resemblance to black metal, gothic folk and post-rock.
-Remfry Dedman of The Independent wrote that their "avant-garde post-metal" music "push[es] the boundaries of extreme music by being heavy in practically every conceivable way; sonically, emotionally and spiritually."